Academic Progress Standards

 Western Association of Schools and Colleges

 Students who wish to transfer credit from international institutions must have their international transcripts evaluated through the World Education Services (WES) or the Foundation for International Services (FIS).
 Contact the International Students Program Office or the Admissions Office for more information.
-Regardless of institutional accreditation, YVC does not grant credit for religion or theology courses that are sectarian in nature.
+Regardless of institutional accreditation, YVC does not grant credit for religion or theology courses sectarian in nature.
 Credit for professional/technical oriented courses is at the discretion of the department or division chairperson of the applicable program.

 Individual courses, grades, and grade points for transfer credit will not appear on the transcript nor will they be included in the cumulative grade point averages on the transcript.
 Only the total number of acceptable credits will be posted on the student’s YVC transcript upon graduation; however, courses and grades used to satisfy degree requirements will be used in calculating grade point averages for the established graduation grade point standards.
 Students should consult the “Honors and High Honors at Graduation” section of the catalog for information on the use of grades in transfer credit courses in the calculation of honors.

-Washington State community and technical colleges (CTCs) offer reciprocity to students who are transferring within the CTC system and are pursuing a direct transfer agreement degree or the associate in science - transfer degree.
+Washington State community and technical colleges (CTCs) offer reciprocity to students transferring within the CTC system and are pursuing a direct transfer agreement degree or the associate in science - transfer degree.
 Students who completed an individual course that met distribution degree requirements or fulfilled entire areas of their degree requirements at one college will be considered to have met those same requirements, if they plan to complete the same degree, when they transfer to another community or technical college in Washington.
 The degree requirements include communication skills, quantitative skills, or one or more distribution area requirements.
 Students must initiate the review process and must be prepared to provide necessary documentation.

 Students who transfer from another community or technical college to YVC may be eligible for reciprocity if they have: